Competition in the ecommerce space is fierce – especially when it comes to Amazon.

 - A+ Content

-Invest in the Tools You’ll Need to Run Your Amazon Business
+Invest in the Third-Party Tools You’ll Need to Run Your Business

-You’ll need a chargeable credit card, your bank account information, and tax identification information to get started.
+You’ll need a chargeable credit card, your banking information, and tax identification information to get started.
 It’s a good idea to keep your business and personal email separate.
-If you don’t already have a separate email for business, create one with the service of your choice before signing up for your Amazon Seller account.
+If you don’t already have a separate email for business, create one with the service of your choice before signing up as an Amazon Seller.

 Visit sell.amazon.com.
-You can log in to your existing Amazon account or create a new one.
-Many create an Amazon account that’s separate from their personal account.
+You can log in to your existing account or create a new one.
+Many create an account that’s separate from their personal account.

 Fill out the required information and submit it.
-Amazon will guide you through the sign-up process.
+You’ll be guided through the sign-up process.

 If you don’t want to use the professional selling plan, scroll down until you see: